-What are the success dimensions of consulting assignments?
+Q4: What are the main quality dimensions during the evaluation process of consulting assignments?

 Quality of relationship covers such "soft" competences as understanding of client needs and ambition for building successful partnership and win-win environment.
 Stump and Longman (2009, p131.) calls these "requirement of feeling comfortable".
 What clients can depend on during the assignment is trust and relationship quality (Wünderlich, Wangenheim and Bitner, 2013).
 Schaffer (2002) describes the existence of an "implementation gap", that is the difference between all that the client would have to do to benefit from the consultant's recommendations and what the client is able of doing.
-Therefore, final solution is not only the responsibility of the supplier, but suppliers and customers co-create it (Macdonald, Kleinaltenkamp and Wilson, 2016).
 Preliminary literature research highlighted that adaption requirements such as appropriate consulting style, methods and processes aligned with the culture of the buying organization can be found in the expectations of clients.
+However, there is no universal empirically validated model which integrates different aspects and define an integrated service quality structure of management consulting services.

-In consulting service quality evaluation which relationship quality components regard clients the most important?
+Q5: In consulting service quality evaluation which relationship quality components regard clients the most important?

 A company's most precious asset is its relationships with its customers (Levitt, 1983).
 Service quality and satisfaction can be experienced both at an episode and at a relationship level (Storbacka, Strandvik and Grönroos, 1994; Ulaga and Chacour, 2001).
 In b2b services personal connections are particularly important because they are "vital elements" of buyer-supplier relationships (Cunnigham and Homse, 1984).
-Evolution of relationship marketing has proven that in business markets without conscious management and quality development of relationships a partnership cannot be successful (Mandják et al., 2016), since these relationships are not just administrative, legal, economical, technological but social bonds between the partners (Stone, Woodcock and Wilson 1996; Veres 2009).
+Evolution of relationship marketing has proven that in business markets without conscious management and quality development of relationships a partnership cannot be successful (Mandják et al., 2016), since these relationships are not just administrative, legal, economical, technical, technological but social bonds between the partners (Stone, Woodcock and Wilson 1996; Veres 2009).
 Accordingly, business partners are forming a community where interactions are not limited to transactional episodes but influenced by persistent change and conformation (Elo, 2003).
-In relationship quality papers the most frequently used quality constructs are: (1) perceived service/product quality; (2) satisfaction; (3) trust; (4) commitment; (5) fairness; (6) loyalty.

-Is that any difference in the quality perception of individuals in different level of organizational hierarchy?
+Q6: Is that any difference in the quality perception of individuals in different level of organizational hierarchy?